jimmyflatting/anon-api/README.md

 ## Overview

-The Anonymization API utilizes the [OpenCV](https://opencv.org) to detect faces in images and anonymize them by applying a blur.
+The Anonymization API utilizes [OpenCV](https://opencv.org) to detect faces in images and anonymize them by applying a blur.

 ![preview](/media/screenshot.png "Detection example")